tarwn/lessthandot-hugo/blogs/content/posts/2018-01-16-serverless-http-kinesis-lambdas-with-offline-development.md

   </p>
 </div>

 I've been ignoring the initial error that gets kicked out by the stream handler script, it doesn't cause any issues at this time.
-(It's adding to the &#8216;maybe I'll write a plugin' balance, though).
+(It's adding to the 'maybe I'll write a plugin' balance, though).

 And after running the curl command to add an event: